AdaSpec: Adaptive Speculative Decoding for Fast, SLO-Aware Large Language Model Serving: 's Overview

-\textbf{SLO-Aware Efficiency Estimator (\S\ref{sec:efficiency_estimator}).} The key operations of \SysName are based on the evaluation of the efficiency of speculative decoding.
+\textbf{SLO-Aware Efficiency Estimator (\S\ref{sec:efficiency_estimator}).} The key operations of \SysName (speculative controller and draft token elimination) are based on the evaluation of the efficiency of speculative decoding.
 Similar to vLLM~\cite{10.1145/3600006.3613165} and Orca~\cite{yu2022orca}, we use throughput to measure decoding efficiency and propose an efficiency estimator.
 This estimator employs the efficiency model of speculative decoding to adapt to dynamic request patterns and diverse system configurations.
 To achieve SLO awareness (\textbf{Challenge \#3}), the efficiency estimator incorporates SLO constraints to support rapid trade-offs between the efficiency of speculative decoding and SLO compliance.